Mloweedgar/dmv/README.md

 # A note on schemas

-The flow of data comes in from one of two schemas in the dashboards:
+A schema is considered the “blueprint” of a database which describes how the data may relate to other tables or other data models.
+The two schema on to which the data are brought in the DMV dashboards are the public schema or the foreign schema:

 1. **Public** - data directly imported from PO-RALG and MoH on schools, sanitation and health facilities WASH
-2. **Foreign** - data directly imported from RSDMS on water points, supply and CBWSOs
+2. **Foreign** - data directly imported from RSDMS on water points, supply and CBWSOs.
+It is called ‘foreign’ as it is foreign to the RSDMS.

 The data is subsequently transferred to the **visualization** schema which is where the tables for final visualization on the dashboard are shared.

 ## Access to the DMV

 Please note that a username and login is required to access this internal system.
 If you are associated with the project, please contact Fravius Kalisa kalisafravy@gmail.com to request your credentials.

+## Acknowledgements

+The initial creation of this repository was enabled through a Technical Assistance from the Quality Infrastructure Improvement Trust Fund, World Bank to the Sustainable Rural Water Supply and Sanitation Program (SRWSSP) Program for Results (PforR) 2023-2025.
+Developments subsequent to May 2025 are the work of the team from RUWASA, Government of Tanzania.